Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement

 \subsection{LIBERO-Memory Benchmark}

-Existing VLA benchmarks \cite{liu2023libero, li2024evaluating} are designed for memoryless tasks, which do not require temporal reasoning, and the current observation alone is theoretically sufficient to predict the next action.
+Existing VLA simulation benchmarks \cite{liu2023libero, li2024evaluating} are designed for memoryless tasks, which do not require multi-frame integration, and the current observation alone is theoretically sufficient to predict the next action.
 For example, in a task with the goal “put X in the basket”, \cite{liu2023libero} the agent can act optimally without retaining information from previous frames.
-As a result, it is unclear whether the reported performance of existing models for modeling temporal dependency \cite{jang2025contextvla,shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction} gains truly stem from improved temporal modeling or from other artifacts.
-This highlights the absence of a strong and fair benchmark for temporal dependency modeling.
+As a result, it is unclear whether the reported performance of existing models for modeling temporal dependency \cite{jang2025contextvla,shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction} truly stems from improved temporal modeling or from other artifacts.
+This highlights the absence of a strong and fair benchmark for temporal dependency modeling and multi-frame integration.

-To address this gap, we introduce a new benchmark designed to test memory dependency explicitly.
+To address this gap, we introduce a new simulation benchmark designed to test multi-frame integration explicitly.
 Our benchmark includes tasks that require a robot to retain and utilize information from past observations, thereby directly evaluating a model's temporal dependency modeling ability.